YunoHost-Apps/navidrome_ynh/README.md

 ## Configuration

+#### Where are stored your music files

+Your music files are stored by default in your shared [multimedia folder](https://github.com/YunoHost-Apps/yunohost.multimedia) `/home/yunohost.multimedia/share/Music`.
+This folder is accessible from Nextcloud with *External Storages* enabled.
+This will allow you to easily upload your music files to the server.

-You can configure Navidrome by editing this file `/var/lib/navidrome/navidrome.toml` using the [documentation](https://www.navidrome.org/docs/usage/configuration-options/).
+You can configure an alternative path to you music files by editing the path `MusicFolder = "/home/yunohost.multimedia/share/Music"` in this file `/var/lib/navidrome/navidrome.toml` using the [documentation](https://www.navidrome.org/docs/usage/configuration-options/).

-The music is to be stored in the folder `/home/yunohost.navidrome/Music`.
+#### Client player

-You must activate public site if you want to connect a client player to Navidrome.
+You must activate *public site* if you want to connect a client player to Navidrome.

 ## Documentation